Research at the University of Adelaide identified a link

 between a natural antioxidant called 'selenium' found in high-protein foods,

+and healthy ovarian follicles responsible for egg production in women.
 PHD student Melanie Ceko, who made the discovery in a joint

 research project, said selenium has been known to have many health benefits,

 but it has never been linked to women's fertility.
+"We've known for some time that selenium is

 important to men's fertility, but until now no-one has researched how this

 element could be involved in healthy reproduction in women," Ceko said.
+Initial research conducted at the Australian Synchrotron

 pinpointed the exact place selenium is located in the ovary, then turned their

+attention to the selenoprotein known as GPX1.
 "It was there that we noticed the element selenium

 plays an important role.
 GPX1 is quite heavily influenced by your dietary